bigfix/developer.bigfix.com/site/reference/types/folder.md

 # item ending in &lt;string&gt; of &lt;folder&gt; : filesystem object

-Returns a list of items (files/folders) ending in &amp;quot;xxxx&amp;quot;.
+Returns a list of items (files/folders) ending in "xxxx".
 Typically used to identify a dotted extension.
-Equivalent to a wildcard search for &amp;quot;*xxxx&amp;quot;.
+Equivalent to a wildcard search for "*xxxx".

 # item of &lt;folder&gt; : filesystem object